If you don’t take time to think, someone else will do the thinking for you … maybe your competitors.

 Protect the Castle from the Intruders

-From the unusual amount of email I received following It isn’t Technology Creating all the Distractions.
-It’s us., I realize we share a universal revulsion for the distractions that confound our days.
+From the unusual amount of email I received when I published It isn’t Technology Creating all the Distractions.
+It’s us., I realize we share a universal frustration for the distractions that confound our days.

-You’ve taken the first step to taming the behemoth by trying to understand these forces and how they derail our focus and productivity.
+The first step to taming the behemoth is trying to understand these forces and how they derail our focus and productivity.

 Leadership & Productivity are Sleeping Together

 To be an Effective Leader, you need some quiet time … time to think.

 If you accept it’s impossible, you won’t be able to do what only you can do, and devote the time to those challenges that require you to actually “think” instead of just “act”.

 The techniques I’ve described below can help you gain that head space.
 If you can protect yourself from the constant disruptions and interruptions that eat up your day, your ability to be an Effective Leader, and to be productively engaged with the most important aspects of your life, will grow exponentially.

 We cannot solve our problems with the same thinking we used when we created them. ~ Albert Einstein

 There are countless tactics and techniques to deal with these pesky intruders, but many of them are tourniquets to quench the flow from the death of a thousand cuts.